Siddharthg97/Wrapper_datavalidation/wrapper.md

 ***Steps to Create a Wrapper File*** https://www.geeksforgeeks.org/function-wrappers-in-python/

-Wrappers around the functions are also knows as decorators which are a very powerful and useful tool in Python since it allows programmers to modify the behavior of function or class.
+Wrappers around the functions are also knows as decorators which are a very powerful and useful tool in Python since it allows programmers to modify the behavior of function or class.<br/>
 Decorators allow us to wrap another function in order to extend the behavior of the wrapped function, without permanently modifying it.
 In Decorators, functions are taken as the argument into another function and then called inside the wrapper function.

 Let’s see the below examples for better understanding.
 Example 1: